 Don’t forget to renew your visitors’ cookie consent every 12 months to comply with the regulations of the ePrivacy Directive.

-Because cookie laws do not let you install cookies before obtaining user consent, I recommend you to employ a script blocking cookies prior to user consent.
+Because cookie laws do not let you install cookies before obtaining user consent, I recommend that you employ a script blocking cookies prior to user consent.

-As I have said before, you don’t need to handle all of these bullet points.
-Hence, Popupsmart has already designed entirely compliant cookie consent popup templates that are ready to use!
+As I said before, you don’t need to handle all of these rules.
+Hence, Popupsmart has already designed multiple fully compliant cookie consent popup templates that are ready to use!

 Describe details about the cookie installation purpose.